ABOUT NPL

 Trustees

-Board meetings are held at 7 PM the fourth Monday of every month (except August and December) in the Library’s Community Room.
+Board meetings are held at 7 PM the fourth Monday of every month (except July and December) in the Library’s Community Room.
 The meetings are open to the public.

 President, Molly Gentine